Kinvey/find-doctor-template/README.md

 2. To create a new app based on the PHC template, invoke the following Kinvey CLI command:
 > kinvey app create "{name-of-app}" "{repo-download-folder}/app-config.json"

 At this point all the configuration that is needed for the Find a Doctor Template App should be working in the newly created app.
-Note, that data is not imported.
-JSON files with example data is included in this repo in the `import-data` folder and can be imported via the [Progress Health Cloud Console](https://healthcloud.kinvey.com).
+Note, that data is not imported in this last step.
+JSON files with example data is included in this repo in the `import-data` folder and can be imported via the [Progress Health Cloud Console](https://healthcloud.kinvey.com) or you can import using the import-data.sh file in the base repository.

+### Importing Seed data
+1. Run the import shell script
+> bash .bin/import-data.sh {app-id} {master-secret}

+  * optionally you can visit the web console and import the files individually from the collection settings page

 ### Generate Client App
 Install nativescript